Professor Kevin Paul Hofeditz, Director

 Students who are not enrolled in one of the above majors or minors may audition for provisional admission to the minor in musical theatre.
 Full admission to the minor is subsequently granted upon the successful completion (with a grade of B or better) of PERB 1206 by no later than the first term of the sophomore year and THEA 2311 by no later than in the first term of the junior year.

-Auditions are held annually, typically in the fall term, for entrance to the program the following fall.
+Auditions are held annually, typically late in the fall term or early in the spring term, for entrance to the program the following fall.
 In order to be able to complete the curriculum, students must audition during their first year and begin the course-work in the fall term of their sophomore year.